Resources

 Healing After Loss: Daily Meditations For Working Through Grief, Martha Whitmore Hickman, 1994.

-This purse-size book was first published in 1994 has daily reflections from classic authors who have experienced loss, with a short reflection from Hickman in relation to the sudden death of her daughter in a horseback riding accident.
-I have carried it around in my purse since I received it in the mail from a stranger.
+This purse-size book was first published in 1994 and has daily reflections from classic authors who have experienced loss, with a short reflection from Hickman in relation to the sudden death of her daughter in a horseback riding accident.
+I carried it around in my purse for two years after I received it in the mail from a stranger.
 It is coffee stained, tear stained, marked up with notes in the margin and bent pages.
-Some of the reflections introduced me to other authors, some I just enjoyed for that single quote.
-In the winter after Mack died it seemed the only quiet time I had was in the car, waiting for Izzy to come out of school.
-2013 was a snowy winter and I would sit in the warm car and read the daily thought, cry, talk to Mack, and jot a few thoughts in my journal before Izzy darted out of school.
+Some of the reflections introduced me to other authors and some I enjoyed for a singular quote.

 Stations of the Heart: Parting with a Son, Richard Lischer, 2013.

 Beyond Words: Daily Readings in the ABC’s of Faith, Frederick Buechner, 2004.
-One of many books from Buechner, www.frederickbuechner.comalso has many resources for the journey.
+One of many books from Buechner. frederickbuechner.com also has many resources.

 Stitches: A Handbook on Meaning, Hope and Repair, Anne Lamott, 2013.